jiratQ/SpaceGame/readme.md

 if u want to run spacegame just Extract floder name "dist"

-then u open SpaceGame folder and find SpaceGame.exe after that open it
+then u open "SpaceGame" folder and find "SpaceGame.exe" after that open it

 use "Left" to move player to the left